jiho-98/cse15l-lab-reports/lab_report_2/lab_report_2.md

 ![lab_report_2 11](https://user-images.githubusercontent.com/129816454/233759423-5b1d9134-456c-42b4-b9d5-b06a9794cd38.png)
 * It was hard for me to modify ChatGPT's code to be used in the ArrayExamples and ArrayTests, because parameter was different, I needed to add some of import java~ in the ArrayExamples and ArrayTests.
 * Those are my prompt and answer to modifying converted Java code that can work in the ArrayExamples and ArrayTests so that I can test it.
+---
+* In the end, I was finally able to use those codes for testing in VScode.
+I've changed some of those import java~, which is needed for ArrayList.